WorkSafeBC Home

 Our Mental Health Strategy

-Our Mental Health Strategy outlines our overall approach to workplace psychological health and safety, both as the workplace regulator and administrator of the workers’ compensation system and as an employer.
+Our Mental Health Strategy outlines our overall approach to workplace psychological health and safety, both as the workplace regulator and administrator of the workers’ compensation system.
 It also defines the terms we use when talking about psychological health and safety and provides the framework we will follow over the next few years.

 Many of the plans outlined in the strategy will be shaped through active engagement with our stakeholders.
 We will take every opportunity to hear the concerns and needs of workers and employers — and to answer your questions.
 We will aim to raise awareness, educate, and provide resources and tools to help assess and address psychological risks in your workplace, just as we do for physical risks.